alphagov/govuk-ask-export/README.md

   otherwise the draft one will be used.
 - `SMART_SURVEY_API_TOKEN` - accessible via Smart Survey in Account > API Keys
 - `SMART_SURVEY_API_TOKEN_SECRET`
-- `SECRET_KEY` - a key that is used as salt to hashing functions to anonymise personally identifiable information
 - `SINCE_TIME` - defaults to "10:00", can be changed to alter the time
   exports include data from.
 When this is a relative time (for example "10:00") it will be for the previous day, otherwise an absolute time can be set (for example